stamkovs/online-shop/README.md

 Depending on your OS you can follow the instructions to download and install Docker on this link **[here](https://hub.docker.com/editions/community/docker-ce-desktop-windows)**, and if any issues appear during installation troubleshoot them or skip to [MSSQL instalation](#Installing-mssql-server-connection-with-Microsoft-SQL-executable-tools) without docker.

-Once you verified that docker is successfully installed, now we will need to setup the mssql server connection.
-For that you need to open the online-shop project, navigate to \online-shop-application\src\main\resources, open the .env file, and set the SA_PASSWORD.
+Once you verify that docker is successfully installed, we will need to setup the mssql server connection.
+For that you need to open the online-shop project, navigate to \online-shop-application\src\main\resources, open the .env file, and set the SA_PASSWORD that we will use later to setup the jdbc connection as well.

-Then from the terminal inside IntelliJ also navigate to the same location \online-shop-application\src\main\resources and execute the following command:
+Then from the terminal navigate to the same location \online-shop-application\src\main\resources and execute the following command:
 ```sh
 docker-compose up
 ```